blacksector/Python/Projects/py2PHP KSL/ReadMe.txt

 | |\ \   |  (___  |   __   | |     | |  |  |  |  |  (___
 | |_\ \_/       )_|  (__)  |_|    /__|  |__|  |_/       )_

-This is simply a prototype in which to explore and illustrate a Python to PHP communication concept.
+This was simply a project in which to explore and illustrate a Python to PHP communication concept.

-[ Not yet compatible with py2exe ]
+Now fully compatible with py2exe!

-Building without the currently used module Requests (Replacing with urllib2).

-Status: Under Construction...
+Status: Finished.

 Intended for legal uses only.
  ____           __    __